 Just as adults who are remote working are essentially living at work, children are effectively living at school during the lockdown.

-The key is to create a healthy schedule which balances study, rest and play, and especially socialising.
+The key is to create a healthy schedule that balances study, rest and play, and especially socialising.
 This in turn reduces stress and sets up the best opportunity for a good night’s sleep.

 In the mornings

 It would be great if the family all start the day with breakfast together.
 Then, encourage your teenager to pop outside, to stretch the legs, even for 5 minutes to get a bit of fresh air.
 Here they can mentally prepare for the day ahead.

 Getting daylight, especially first thing helps strengthen the body clock which aids sleep at night.

 Use the 20/20/20 technique.
 Every 20 minutes they should look at something about 20 feet away for about 20 seconds.
 This helps reduce the eye strains caused by looking at digital screens all day.

 Encourage them to stretch especially the legs, back and neck in the short breaks between online lessons.
 With the lower back, stretch slowly down the sides, with the arms gliding down the outer leg.
 Then, gently rotate from side to side keeping the hips straight so that the movement happens in the lower back.
 For the neck gently tip the ears to each shoulder.
 Then rotate your neck to look around each side.
 Finally, stretch out the shoulders by linking your fingers behind the back and pulling down, feeling the stretch in the muscles at the top of your shoulders